 ROBERT LEON CARMAN, HOSPITAL MATE CLASS 3, U.S. NAVY, MONAHANS, WARD COUNTY, TEXAS

 Corpman Badge, Purple Heart, National Defense Service Medal, Vietnam Service Medal, Vietnam Campaign Medal

 Robert was an Oklahoma native.
-He moved to Monahans, Texas to live and work with a brother .
+After graduation he moved to Monahans, Texas to live and work with a brother.
 He met his wife, Judy who was an El Paso native.
-She was staying in Monahans with her sister and she and Robert beganto date.
+She was staying in Monahans with her sister.
+She and Robert began to date.
 They married in El Paso, before he went into the Navy.
 He and Judy are the parentt of a daughter, Susie who later graduated from Odessa Permian High School.

 Coronado, Californai Naval Station

 He was a two year member of the U.S. Navy having entered the Navy in the spring of 1966 from Monahans, Texas.
 He was received training as a corpman which was essentially a medic.
 He had attained the rank of HM3 E-4.
 He began his tour in Vietnam on March 7, 1968.
 He wife and daughter were living in El Paso at the time.
 He was assigned as a corpman to the Marine Corp and was assigned to the Combined Action Programs of the 3rd Marine Division.
 His unit of assignment was CAPS 2-4-1, CA Company 2-4, 2nd CA Group.
 The CAPS units began in 1966 where marines were assigned to provide security, training and civic action support to local villages in their primary units Area of Operation (AO).
 These Marines built living quarters near a village in order to be separate, but close enough to provide security and a presence.